aws/eks-anywhere/docs/content/en/docs/tasks/workload/ingress.md

 weight: 30
 date: 2017-01-05
 description: >
-  How to deploy an ingress controller for simple host or URL based HTTP routing into workload running in EKS-A
+  How to deploy an ingress controller for simple host or URL-based HTTP routing into workload running in EKS-A
 ---

 <!-- overview -->